New Student Orientation

-Where can my parents or family stay while we're attending SOS?
+Where can my parents or family stay while we're attending NSO?

-While students stay on campus during Summer Orientation Sessions, family members may stay in nearby hotels.
+While students stay on campus during NSO, family members may stay in nearby hotels.
 See a list of area hotels

-Are meals provided for students and parents during SOS?
+Are meals provided for students and parents during NSO?

 During the first day of SOS, students will be provided with a continental breakfast, lunch and dinner during the day and a variety of snacks during later activities.
 On the second day, students will be provided with breakfast and lunch.

 Parents will be provided with a light continental breakfast and lunch on the first day and a light continental breakfast on the second day.
 Parents may purchase lunch in the Gerard Phelan Dining Hall on campus on the second day.

 If I do not have my own transportation, will it be provided by Marymount?
 If so, where will I be able to be picked up or dropped off?